 How to Avoid S/D Content Issues

 - Article Mining: If you use another attorney's or news articles as the content for your lawyer web site, think about whether the article is of any real relevance to your practice areas.
 Always mine for articles that complement or bolster the content of your practice areas.
 Make sure that whatever you add to your site is contextual to what your website is about.
 There is nothing wrong with finding a good article topic that gives you a good idea and then rewriting it to fit your needs.
 Always try to rewrite an article and change it by at least 60 percent from its original form.
 As an example, this article I am writing is based on another one that I read, which was much longer, full of grammar errors, and super boring!
-Rewriting by more than 60 per cent will allow you to avoid duplicate content issues.
+Rewriting by more than 60 percent will allow you to avoid duplicate content issues.
 Don't just use a thesaurus to change certain words.
 You may find an article about seat belt laws in another state, rewrite that for your own state and change it A LOT!
 The bottom line is to use other articles to generate ideas of your own.

 - Develop Unique Content: Writing unique and useful content specific to cases you want is still the safest way to protect your site, the fastest way to get indexed, and quickest way to grow your web audience organically.
 You must continually come up with new content.
-Implement a schedule either weekly, or at the very least, monthly to ensure a steady flow of new content.
+Implement a schedule either weekly or at the very least, monthly to ensure a steady flow of new content.
 You don't need to write a novel, just 400-600 word articles are perfect and that is all most web readers have the patience for.
 Most visitors will come to your site, read a few paragraphs of this page and a few from another page and decide whether or not they want to talk to you or have you help them.
 No one, except you, will read every page of your website.
 Foster Web Marketing's Pro and Platinum level of CMP provides a variety of article updates to your website.
 All of the content we do on behalf of our clients is unique and specific to that attorney's practice areas.
 Our writers get RSS Feeds from local sources close to the client they are assigned and then write articles.
 They are like newspaper reporters for our CMP Clients website.

 - Link to Other Contextual Content: Link out to other sites that provide the same kind of information you are providing.
 Link from specific and meaningful keywords to get the most benefit from this!
 Do not be scared of linking out from your website.
 Sure, some visitors might click on a link on your site and leave forever, but most will not click on these links.
-The benefit that your site receives from Google for these links is far more important than loosing 1 or 2 visitors!!
+The benefit that your site receives from Google for these links is far more important than losing 1 or 2 visitors!!
 Besides, this is the game you NEED to play.

-In conclusion, you need to write unique content, rewrite other content you find that complements your site contextually by 60 per cent, and link to other websites that offer information that bolsters your site.
+In conclusion, you need to write unique content, rewrite other content you find that complements your site contextually by 60 percent, and link to other websites that offer information that bolsters your site.

 #1 very important rule: DO NOT BE LAZY, write some articles.
-You do not need to write a Pulitzer Prize winning novel!
+You do not need to write a Pulitzer Prize-winning novel!

 #2 very important rule: DO NOT simply copy and paste other website content word for word to your site.
 You will get snagged and no one will tell you.